tranek/GASDocumentation/README.md

 <a name="concepts-ge-mods-gameplaytags"></a>
 ##### 4.5.4.2 Gameplay Tags on Modifiers

 `SourceTags` and `TargetTags` can be set for each [Modifier](#concepts-ge-mods).
 They work the same like the [`Application Tag requirements`](#concepts-ge-tags) of a `GameplayEffect`.
 So the tags are considered only when the effect is applied.
-I.e. when having a periodic, infinite effect, they are only taken into consideration on the first application of the effect but *not* on each periodic exeuction.
+I.e. when having a periodic, infinite effect, they are only taken into consideration on the first application of the effect but *not* on each periodic execution.

 `Attribute Based` Modifiers can also set `SourceTagFilter` and `TargetTagFilter`.
 When determining the magnitude of the attribute which is the source of the `Attribute Based` Modifier, these filters are used to exclude certain Modifiers to that attribute.
 Modifiers which source or target didn't have all of the tags of the filter are excluded.